danielscottsmith/fgssInEd/README.md

 # Replication Package
->### Women, World Society, and the Expansion of Academic Knowledge in Education.
+>### Women, World Society, and the Expansion of Feminist, Gender, Sex, and Sexuality Research in Education, 1910–2010.

 This is a working project directory and will be made into a stable reproduction package, _eventually_.
-The main goal is to understand the evolution of research on gender within the field of education using every article published in journals with "educ*" or "teach" in the title and hosted by JSTOR, 1900–2022.
+The main goal is to understand the evolution of research on FGSS within the field of education using every article published in journals with "educ*" or "teach" in the title and hosted by JSTOR, 1900–2022.

 Currently, the strategy is to run topic models to identify the latent topic of gender/sex/sexuality, and then explain variation in article's focus on that topic over time using logitudinal regression models.